awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

     Value = 4000

-  Wildcards apply across bots but not across blocks in a contact flow\.
+  Wildcards apply across bots but not across blocks in a flow\.

   For example, you have a Get\_Account\_Number bot\.
-In the contact flow, you have two **Get customer input** blocks\.
+In the flow, you have two **Get customer input** blocks\.
 The first block sets the session attribute with a wildcard\.
 The second one doesn't set the attribute\.
 In this scenario, the change in behavior for the bot applies only to the first **Get customer input** block, where the session attribute is set\.
 + Because you can specify that session attributes apply to the intent and slot level, you can specify that the attribute is set only when you're collecting a certain type of input\.
 For example, you can specify a longer **Start Silence Threshold** when you're collecting an account number than when you're collecting a date\.
 + If DTMF input is provided to a Lex bot using Amazon Connect, the customer input is made available as a [Lex request attribute](https://docs.aws.amazon.com/lex/latest/dg/context-mgmt-request-attribs.html)\.
 The attribute name is `x-amz-lex:dtmf-transcript` and the value can be a maximum of 1024 characters\.